|DREW, PHILLIP - University Of Missouri|

 |Sudduth, Kenneth - Ken|

 Interpretive Summary: Quantifying spatial and temporal variations in plant stress is important for several precision agriculture applications, including variable rate irrigation and variable rate nutrient application.
 A common approach to plant stress detection is crop canopy temperature measurement.
-Canopy temperature measurement can be accomplished using relatively inexpensive infrared thermometers (IRT), but care must be taken that the IRT sees only a representative, sunlit canopy region.
+Canopy temperature measurement can be accomplished using relatively inexpensive infrared thermometers (IRT), but for best results care must be taken that the IRT sees only a representative, sunlit canopy region.
 Infrared cameras are another option, allowing discrimination of crop from non-crop pixels, but they are generally expensive.
-Our goal in this research was to develop an infrared imaging system that would allow discriminating crop pixels at a cost level similar to an IRT.
+Our goal in this research was to develop an infrared imaging system that would allow pixel discrimination at a cost level similar to an IRT.
 This was done by combining an inexpensive, low-resolution infrared camera with a standard color camera and specialized interface hardware and software.
-The system was successfully calibrated to measure temperature, and was able to discriminate plant from non-plant areas in images.
-Field tests showed that this system was able to provide temperature data more representative of the crop canopy than IRT measurements.
-The results of this research will be of use to researchers and instrumentation developers interested in inexpensive ways to improve crop canopy temperature measurements.
+In initial tests the system worked well to discriminate temperature differences in scenes.
+Ongoing research will calibrate system output to measured temperature, deploy multiple sensors in a field, and evaluate their performance.